prebox/cirbuf/README.md

 * `PeekBack() (*T, error)` - Returns the last element in the buffer without modifying it.
 * `PeekFront() (*T, error)` - Returns the first element in the buffer without modifying it.
 ## Code Example
 Here is an example of how you can use the cirbuf package to create a circular buffer and perform various operations on it:
+`NOTE: The methods return pointers to values`
 ```go
 package main